Furnace Repair Checklist

 - Make certain that the button is switched to “heat” instead of “off” or “cool.”

 - Make certain the program is set to the right day and time and is scheduled to “run.”
 If you’re having problems overriding the schedule, adjust the temperature by using the up/down arrows and holding the “hold” button.
-This will force the heater to ignite if thermostat programming is causing a problem.
+This will cause the furnace to ignite if thermostat is causing a problem.

 - Increase the temperature setting to 5 degrees above what the room temperature currently is.